loaki/42-rainfall/level3/walkthrough.md

-There is an exec level3, we bring to local data. when dissasemble with ghidra we find function main() calls fn v(). v() checks if the variable m is equal to 64 bytes and then runs /bin/sh. again buffer overflow.
+There is an exec level3, we bring to local data. when dissasemble with ghidra we find function main() calls fn v(). v() checks if the variable m is equal to 64 bytes and then runs /bin/sh.

 Printf has some exploits in its formated string. so try to inject the address of m.